PZ808/GHZ_numeric/README.md

 Provides:

 - Metric construction in each coordinate chart
-- Transformation Jacobians
+- Transformations between charts
 - Useful geometric quantities for tetrads and scalars
+-
 ---

 ## 3. `KinnersleyTetrad<Coordtype T>?`
-Builds the Kinnersley tetrad in all supported coordinates.
+Builds the Kinnersley tetrad and derived bkg quantities in all supported coordinates.

 Computes:

+- Basis vectors
 - Newman–Penrose spin coefficients
-- GHP spin/boost weights
+- GHP coefficients
+- Weyl scalars
 - Held coefficients
-- Basis vectors for acting with GHP operators

 ---

 ## 4. `GHPScalar<Complex T>`
 Complex scalar with GHP weights \((p,q)\).

-- Operator overloads: `+, -, *, /`
-- Correct GHP transformation behavior
+- Operator overloads: `+, -, *, / with correct GHP transformation behavior
 - Type-safe representation of weighted scalars

 This is the basic algebraic object used everywhere.

 ---

-## 5. `GHPField`a
+## 5. `GHPField`
 Represents a field of
-Geroch-Held-Penrose (GHP) scalars with spin-boost weights (p,q) on an \(N_r \times N_z\)   grid of \((r,z)\) values.
+Geroch-Held-Penrose (GHP) scalars with spin-boost weights (p,q) on an $$N_r \times N_z$$   grid of $$r,z$$ values.

 - Stored as a 2D grid `[r][z]`
 - Arithmetic operator overloads which handle GHP weights
 - accessors and views
 - lambda functions which fill the values given a function of r,z
-- GHP covariant tranformations inc as conjugation and spin-boosts
+- GHP covariant tranformations inc. as conjugation and spin-boosts
 - Used for background quantities such as GHP spin coefficients
+- Used for spectral r,z

 ---